isee4xai/iSeeExplainerLibrary/README.md

 1) To visualize these explanations, click on the URL in the response.
 It will open a new request tab with the specified URL.
 2) Go to *Headers* and disable the *Accept* attribute.
-3) Add a new header with the same name, *Accept*, as key and specify the value according to the type of file you are trying to access.
+3) Add a new header with the same name, *Accept*, as a key and specify the value according to the type of file you are trying to access.
 For .png files, specify *image/png*.
 For .html files, specify *text/html*.
 Finally, send the request.

 ![Screenshot (158)](https://user-images.githubusercontent.com/71895708/174875691-fe9509e0-8281-4890-953b-7d88c5e87a69.png)